fulara/knw_share/book/src/favorites/enum.md

 # enums.
-On this talk I will present my favorites features in the language.
-Enum - or algebraic data types.
+Enum - In Rust they are really an [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).

-In Rust there is enum.
+In Rust there is enum!
 ```rust
 enum Enum {
    One,